esrc-official/ESRC-Face-SDK-Android/README.md

 ## About ESRC Face SDK

-Through our **ESRC Face SDK** for Android, you can efficiently integrate real-time recognition of facial action unit and facial expression into your mobile app.
+Through our **ESRC Face SDK** for Android, you can efficiently integrate real-time analysis of facial action unit and recognition of facial expression into your mobile app.
 This and other pages in the Getting Started provide the ESRC SDK’s structure and installation steps, then goes through the preliminary steps of implementing the ESRC Face SDK in your own project.

 ### Requirements